 Don’t hire the first moving company you interview.

 Instead, try to obtain quotes from at least three companies to compare prices and services.
 When interviewing a moving company, make sure they are properly licensed and insured.
 Do they make you feel comfortable?
 What do they seem concerned with?
 Profit?
 Telling you what you want to hear?
 Helping you decide your best course of action regardless of how it affects them?
 Remember that ultimately the moving company is there to figure out how they can help YOU, even if that means suggesting that maybe their company isn't the best fit for what YOU need.
 I absolutely love making money, but I tell potential customers all the time that there are more cost effective ways to do certain things than to hire us.
+Ask a potential company their thoughts on ANOTHER company and see how they react.
 The reality is that you most likely cannot move a piano, but you CAN wrap dishware, so figure out whether cost or convenience is more important to you and then if you want to save the money, handle the tasks you can handle on your own.
 Even if you choose to use another company, if you have questions about how to make your move as efficient as possible, email me at firstname.lastname@example.org or call or text me at 781-354-5924.

 Find out your condo rules.